The facts about getting life insurance with Hypertrophic Cardiomyopathy

-You may also find that a ‘per mille loading’ could be applied to your Hypertrophic Cardiomyopathy life insurance premiums, but this is more rare and only tends to be used for more severe conditions such as Cancer.
+You may also find that a ‘per mille loading’ could be applied to your Hypertrophic Cardiomyopathy life insurance premiums, but this is rarer and only tends to be used for more severe conditions such as Cancer.
 A ‘per mille loading’ will be an additional amount that is applied to your premiums which is based on the amount of cover you are applying for (e.g. £2 per thousand £’s of cover).
-The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Hypertrophic Cardiomyopathy life insurance policy or for a period of time from the start of your policy (e.g. 2, 3, 4 or 5 years).
+The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Hypertrophic Cardiomyopathy life insurance policy or for a period of time from the start of your policy (e.g. 2, 3, 4, or 5 years).

 Exclusions for Hypertrophic Cardiomyopathy life insurance

 Another potential outcome when applying for a non-standard cover such as Hypertrophic Cardiomyopathy life insurance is for an ‘exclusion’ to be applied to your policy.
-This means that you may have certain conditions which can be linked to your condition excluded from your policy.
+This means that you may have certain conditions that can be linked to your condition excluded from your policy.

 How much cover do I need?

 It is difficult to say how much cover you need when you are applying for a Hypertrophic Cardiomyopathy life insurance policy.
-There are however some simple rules that you can follow which will give you a good idea of how much cover you need before you apply.
+There are however some simple rules that you can follow which will give you a good idea of how much coverage you need before you apply.

 Almost all applications for Hypertrophic Cardiomyopathy life insurance will be subject to additional underwriting, which will almost always require you to provide medical reports from your GP.

 Some additional factors that may affect your premiums could be:

 - Your age when you had your initial Hypertrophic Cardiomyopathy diagnosis